 It’s no secret that cultivating workplace diversity is a growing priority among employers.
-In fact, employers’ number one priority in 2018 was the attainment of workplace diversity.
+In fact, employers’ number one priority in 2018 was the attainment of workplace diversity – and for good reason.

-It turns out that diversifying an organization produces benefits greater than an improved reputation and inclusive image.
-Diverse companies demonstrate higher levels of creativity and are 1.7 times more likely to be leaders in innovation; exhibit faster problem solving than companies whose team members are cognitively similar; and report 19% higher revenue.
+While the greatest reason to diversify an organization should undoubtedly be to foster a more fair and equitable world, it turns out that there are direct benefits to organizations as well.
+Diverse companies demonstrate higher levels of creativity and are 1.7 times more likely to be leaders in innovation, exhibit faster problem solving than companies whose team members are cognitively similar, and report 19% higher revenue.
 They also have greater employee engagement and reduced employee turnover.

 Luckily, there are some tried-and-true ways to diversify your pool of employees and reap the rewards of an inclusive workplace.